sambuc/mercator_indexer/README.md

 # Mercator Indexer

-Small tool to generate indexes for the Mercator Spatial Index service.
+Tool to generate indexes for the Mercator Spatial Index service.

 ## Mercator: Spatial Index